abdulmanafpv/Scraping-of-Cars-Details-website/README.md

 This is a Car details Website(https://www.gotoauto.ca/), and I take the details of car price, car name and car details by scraping the website.

 # Objective:
 Collect the details like car name, car price(MSRP) and car details.
-After this creat a csv file of car price and car name.
+After this creat a csv file which include car price(MSRP) and car name.
 Also make text files of car details.
 # Steps and tasks:
 1. Scrape the website using AutoScraper
 2. Collect the details from the website like car name, car price(MSRP) and car details.